Venezuela's Maduro, opposition expected to talk; U.S. eases some sanctions -sources | Politics

 Washington has not made a final decision on renewing Chevron's current limited license to operate in Venezuela, several sources told Reuters.
 Chevron is the last U.S. oil producer to maintain a presence in Venezuela, home to the world's largest crude reserves.
 The United States was also poised to remove Erick Malpica, a former official of state oil company PDVSA and nephew of Venezuela's first lady, Cilia Flores, from a sanctions list, one U.S. official told Reuters on condition of anonymity.

-On Monday, the Biden administration announced its revised Cuba policy, including easing some Trump-era restrictions on family remittances and travel to the Communist-ruled island.
+On Monday, the Biden administration announced its revised Cuba policy, including easing some Trump-era restrictions.
 The United States is preparing to host the Summit of the Americas in Los Angeles in early June.
 Mexican and Bolivian leaders have threatened to skip the meeting if Cuba, Nicaragua and Maduro's government are excluded.
 U.S. officials insisted there was no connection between the summit and the Cuba and Venezuela policy actions.

 'GUARDRAILS' The decision to allow contacts between Chevron and PDVSA - centerpiece of Venezuela's U.S.-sanctioned oil sector - has "guardrails" to prevent going beyond the narrow authorization to discuss "potential future activities" in the country, one of the officials said.

-The latest U.S. moves, including the Chevron decision, were intended to encourage renewed Mexico talks, and the steps are contingent on Maduro acting "constructively" in negotiations, officials said.
+The next U.S. moves are contingent on Maduro acting "constructively" in negotiations, the officials said.
 “It does not allow (Chevron) entry into any agreement with PDVSA or any other activity involving PDVSA,” a senior administration official told reporters.

-"So fundamentally what they're doing is just allowed to talk."
+The official said sanctions relief would be calibrated in line with "ambitious, concrete and irreversible outcomes" in negotiations and warned that U.S. steps could be reversed if there was backsliding by Maduro.
+Chevron had no immediately reply to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)